codingforwk/ETL-Github-Pipeline/README.md

 # 🚀 ETL GitHub Pipeline Project

-This project is a fully containerized, modular end-to-end data engineering pipeline that ingests GitHub Archive data, transforms it using Apache Spark and Delta Lake, triggers an Azure Synapse pipeline, and models data using dbt — all orchestrated with Apache Airflow.
+This project is a fully containerized, modular end-to-end data engineering pipeline that ingests GitHub Archive data, transforms it using Apache Spark, triggers an Azure Synapse pipeline, and models data using dbt — all orchestrated with Apache Airflow.

 ## 🔧 Stack